Tips For Personal Training Disabled Clients

 So, we hope that our top tips for personal training disabled clients have left you feeling confident to help people with disabilities reach their fitness goals!

 What are you waiting for?
-Get qualified as a personal trainer for disabled clients today by taking OriGym’s industry-leading personal training course
+Get qualified as a personal trainer for disabled clients today by taking OriGym’s industry-leading personal training course.

 Enquire today, or download our free course prospectus here for more information.

-Alice is a content writer at OriGym.
-With a first-class degree in French and Linguistics, she loves all things language, fitness and culture.
+Alice graduated with a First-Class degree in French and Linguistics from the University of Leeds in 2019.
 As part of her degree, she spent a year living in France where she worked for a lifestyle blog, gaining professional experience in both translation and content writing.
+Alice is also a qualifiied yoga teacher, allowing her write from a place of expertise when it comes to yoga!
+When she’s not writing or practicing yoga, she also loves running, cooking and music!

-Recommended Posts
+Related Posts